Solomoriah/PollyReports/docs/docs.rst

     If the datasource is empty, no output is generated.

+    *titleband* is a Band object which is printed before the page header on the very first page of the report.
+When the titleband is generated, it receives the row of data that will appear first on the page.

     *detailband* should be initialized to a Band object (see below) which will be generated once per row in the data source.
 It is acceptable for the detail band to be None, which means no detail band will be rendered for